 Bill Frisell – Guitars

 Bill Frisell owns several Fender Telecasters, which he modifies heavily.
-Among them are a 1966, a 1969 Thinline, a 1974 Telecaster, and a Fender Telecaster Relic with Suhr pickups.
+Among them are a 1969 Thinline, a 1974 Telecaster, and a Fender Telecaster Relic with Suhr pickups.

 He likes to experiment with different pickups, such as Lollar, Don Mare, Lindy Fralin, Tom Jones Filter’Tron, and Seymour Duncan pickups (the Antiquity model).